 Since the trial began, the tablets have proved very popular; in the first week, 95 inmates logged 8,751 hours working on educational programs, with math and anger management courses being among the most popular.
 This mimics successes logged in other states and institutions.
 Other courses include family skills, finance, English, religious courses, and even instruction on how to behave in a courtroom.
 In total, Edovo has developed 10,000 hours of evidence-based programming, from basic literacy to college equivalency.

 The tablets also offer incentives to inmates in the form of rewards for hitting milestones.
 Points earned can be spent on music, movies, television, games, or to make phone calls and send messages.
 Phone calls and messages sent on the secure tablets are recorded by PayTel, a jail phone service, and monitored by jail staff.

-By offering a rich array of programs, and trialling new forms of programming such as the Edovo tablets, North Carolina has paved a solid pathway toward meeting its educational mission, providing meaningful rehabilitation, and to seeing results such as reduced incidences of violence and greatly reduced recidivism rates.
+By offering a rich array of programs, and trialing new forms of programming such as the Edovo tablets, North Carolina has paved a solid pathway toward meeting its educational mission, providing meaningful rehabilitation, and seeing results such as reduced incidences of violence and greatly reduced recidivism rates.